tetratelabs/istio-0to60/docs/ingress.md

     kubectl get virtualservice
     ```

-    The output indicates that the virtual service named `web-frontend` is bound to the gateway, as well as any hostname that routes to the load balancer IP address.
+    The output indicates that the VirtualService named `web-frontend` is bound to the gateway `frontend-gateway`, as well as any hostname that routes to the load balancer IP address.

 Finally, verify that you can now access `web-frontend` from your web browser using the gateway IP address.